Does any other tour in the world start in such spectacular style as this?

 (2 nights)

-How’s this for a showstopping start to the tour – the chance to experience one of the seven wonders of the natural world – Victoria Falls.
-It’s a location overflowing with sights and sounds that never fail to thrill.
+How’s this for a showstopping start to the tour – the chance to experience one of the seven natural wonders of the world, Victoria Falls.
+It’s a destination overflowing with sights, sounds and adrenaline-filled activities that never fail to impress.

 Day 3 & 4: Chobe National Park